Generic name: gabapentin [ GA-ba-PEN-tin ]

 What is Gralise?

-Gralise is a prescription medicine used in adults, 18 years and older, to treat pain from damaged nerves (neuropathic pain) that follows healing of shingles (a painful rash that comes after a herpes zoster infection).
+Gralise is used in adults to treat pain from damaged nerves (neuropathic pain) that follows healing of shingles (a painful rash that comes after a herpes zoster infection).

 It is not known if Gralise is safe and effective in people with seizure problems (epilepsy).